 This image provided by Seongnam FC on Monday, shows the K League 1 clubs emblem.
 (Seongnam FC)

-Seven additional people from South Korean football club Seongnam FC have tested positive for the novel coronavirus, bringing the total caseload on the team to 22.
+South Korean football club Seongnam FC announced Wednesday two additional players have tested positive for the novel coronavirus, bringing the total on the team to 11.

 Previously, three players and six staff members from Seongnam had been infected with COVID-19.

 The first positive case for the K League 1 was reported Sunday.
 The rest of the team, 46 players, coaches and staffers, immediately received polymerase chain reaction (PCR) tests.

 Seongnam said the two newly infected players had initially tested negative.
 But they showed symptoms associated with the virus Tuesday and had to be tested again later that day.